maemo-leste-extras/maemo-kodi-remote/README.md

 A simple and easy-to-use Kodi remote for devices running Maemo Leste with a physical keyboard.

+It also runs well on a regular desktop (although Linux only).

 ### Features

 - Manage multiple Kodi instances